khalidM3/Kaybook-API/README.md

 All the routes are found in [`./src/router`](https://github.com/khalidM3/Kaybook-API/tree/master/src/router).
 I couldn't write docs for all 77 of them, so i made the code is extreamly readable.
 [Check it out](https://github.com/khalidM3/Kaybook-API/tree/master/src/router)

-### Future of project
+### NOTE
-This project is not being maintained by me, but PR are always welcome.
+* This project is not being maintained by me, but PR are always welcome.
+* ES6 imports are not native to Node.js (as of now), this project is using babel, which transpiles es6 imports to Common JS.